zlab-pub/wifi-ptp/README.md

 The above command should output a `ptp<X>`.

-### Build linuxptp (use the ptp version in this repo, we modified it to disable PTP capability checking)
+### Build linuxptp
+The ptp version in this repo is modified to disable PTP capability checking.

 ```bash
     cd <repo path>/ptp